 Under Indiana law, a landlord must return the tenant's security deposit within 45 days after the tenant has surrendered the rental property to the landlord (that is, returned the keys and vacated the property).

-Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.
+Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Deducting Cleaning and Repair Costs From a Security Deposit and Nolo's article Get Your Security Deposit Back.

 Not at the state level in Indiana.
 But be sure to check your local (county, city, or town) laws to see if your municipality requires landlords to take additional steps when it comes to tenants' security deposits.

 If you want to go right to the source and look up Indiana law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at Indiana Code Annotated sections 32-31-3-9 to 32-31-3-19 (2020).